-However, there are people who might not feel comfortable sleeping with your favorite sleeping position because everyone sleeps differently and there are a variety of options for people who wants a pain free peaceful sleep.
+However, there are people who might not feel comfortable sleeping with your favorite sleeping position because everyone sleeps differently and there are a variety of options for people who wants a painful free peaceful sleep.

 Sleeping postures for back pain

 - Sleeping on the back with knee support- Sleeping on the back is the best sleeping position for lower back pain as this position evenly distributes the weight of the body and also increases the surface area of the body.
 This, in turn, minimizes the pressure points and ensures good alignment of the head, neck, and spine.